Central Coast (California): Overview

 The region is known primarily for agriculture and tourism.
 Major crops include wine grapes, lettuce, strawberries, and artichokes.
 The Salinas Valley is one of the most fertile farming regions in the United States.
 Tourist attractions include Cannery Row in Monterey, the Monterey Bay Aquarium, the theatres, galleries and white sand beaches of Carmel-by-the-Sea, the golf courses of Pebble Beach and the Monterey Peninsula, the rugged coastline of Big Sur and Hearst Castle in San Simeon.
 Further south is Morro Rock and the port city of Morro Bay, which is adjacent to college town San Luis Obispo.
 The Santa Ynez Valley is home to the Central Coast Film Society, which celebrates filmmakers, cinema and media arts that are from the region, also known as "Hollywood's Backyard."

 The area is not densely populated.
 The largest city in the region is Oxnard in Ventura County, with a population estimated at 203,007 in 2013.

+Education

 University of California campuses are found in Santa Barbara and Santa Cruz, near the south and north edges of the region respectively.
 California State University, Monterey Bay, founded in 1994, uses facilities donated when Fort Ord was converted from military to civilian uses.
 California Polytechnic State University, in San Luis Obispo, was founded in 1901.
 California State University Channel Islands opened in Camarillo in 2002, as the 23rd campus in the California State University system.